BYD Dolphin Review

 BYD Dolphin driving

 On the road, the Dolphin behaves much like its bigger sibling, the Atto 3.
-Although my test drive was limited to a few laps of a race circuit in a pre-production (but UK spec) version, I reckon that the Dolphin will offer a decent, safe but unremarkable driving experience when it arrives the UK.
+We have driven the Dolphin on a couple of occasions and neither were ideal.
+The first was limited to a few laps of a race circuit in a pre-production (but UK spec) version, and the second was Nicola's test drive of a car with the wrong throttle map software - as mentioned in her video review.
+Based on a combination of the two, we reckon that the Dolphin will offer a decent, safe but unremarkable driving experience when it arrives the UK.
 The ride quality appears to be well resolved while its low centre of gravity allows it to switch directions keenly and cleanly.

 On the downside, the steering offers little in the way of feedback and feels rather artificial – especially in the dead-ahead position while the brakes on our test car (which was admittedly a pre-production model that had spent the day doing track work) would benefit from more bite.
 And, thanks to a combination of a high torque output and front-wheel drive, the front wheels can squirm around a little too much if you get heavy-handed with the accelerator.
 That said, for the average urban commute, the Dolphin’s dynamics will be just fine.